sayalibarve/bertDocClassification/README.md

 ## Description:
 This project experiments with addition of bert embeddings to Hierarchical Attention Network Model.

 ### Dataset Used:
-Yelp dataset.
-Describe about the dataset here.
+Yelp dataset is a text dataset that contains reviews which are rated from 1 to 5 (labels).

 ## Software Requirements:
 * python - 3.7